samjwillis97/samjwillis97/README.md

 ### Hey There 👋

-I'm a Mechanical Engineer turned Software Developer from Newcastle NSW, Australia, with a passion for learning and Software Development.
+I'm Software Developer from Newcastle NSW, Australia.
+I thoroughly enjoy learning and developing my skills through the full stack of software, from reproducible builds and developer environments with Nix, to lightweight frontends with Svelte.

 <br />